Base sizes for finite linear groups with solvable stabilisers: Introduction

-Roughly speaking, Theorem \ref{bernclass} is true for maximal subgroups $H \notin \mathcal{C}_1$ (with some exceptions).
-Here $\mathcal{C}_i$ for $i=1, \ldots, 8$ are Aschbacher's classes introduced in \cite{asch} and described in \cite[\S 2.1]{maxlow} and \cite[Chapter 4]{kleidlieb}.
+Roughly speaking, the non-standard hypothesis in Theorem \ref{bernclass} is equivalent to the condition $H \notin \mathcal{C}_1$.
+Here $\mathcal{C}_i$ for $i=1, \ldots, 8$ denote Aschbacher's subgroup collections introduced in \cite{asch} and described in \cite[\S 2.1]{maxlow} and \cite[Chapter 4]{kleidlieb}.
 If $H \in \mathcal{C}_1,$ then it stabilises a subspace (or a pair of subspaces) of the natural module of $G$.
 Tables 2 and 3 in \cite{burness} contain detailed information on $b_H(G)$ for $n\le 5$, where $n$ is the dimension of the natural module.

-If $G$ is classical of Lie type and $H \in \mathcal{C}_1$, then $b_H(G)$ can be arbitrarily large since the order of $G$ is not always bounded by a fixed polynomial function of the degree of the action.
+If $G$ is classical and $H \in \mathcal{C}_1$, then $b_H(G)$ can be arbitrarily large since the order of $G$ is not always bounded by a fixed polynomial function of the degree $|G:H|$ of the action.
 In particular, by Lemma \ref{logd}, $b_H(G)$ is not bounded by a constant.
-For example, if $G=\PGL_n(q)$ acting on the set of $1$-subspaces of the natural module, then the point stabiliser $H$ is a parabolic subgroup lying in $\mathcal{C}_1$ and $b_H(G)=n+1.$
+For example, if $q\ge 3$ and $G=\PGL_n(q)$ acting on the set of $1$-dimensional subspaces of the natural module, then the point stabiliser $H$ is a parabolic subgroup lying in $\mathcal{C}_1$ and $b_H(G)=n+1$.

 Therefore, if a maximal solvable subgroup $S$ lies only in a $\mathcal{C}_1$-subgroup of $G,$ then one cannot find a bound for $b_S(G)$ simply by studying the corresponding problem for maximal subgroups.